| ©Barlow Genealogy 1998-2005 |

 1 female over 45 - Lydia 1 female 16-26 2 females 10-16 1 female under 10

-No clue who these last four females might be
+No clue who these last three females might be

 |